Wharram Percy: Present site

 The site is now in the care of Historic England.
 Although only the ruined church is easily visible above ground, much more of the village layout can be seen in the surrounding fields.

-The site has been subject to archaeological investigations since the 1950s.
 In 2002 English Heritage (now called Historic England) undertook an archaeological investigation and analytical field survey of Wharram Percy.
 A 2004 study of a sizeable collection of human skeletal remains, excavated from the churchyard of the deserted village, reveals details of disease, diet and death in the rural medieval community.
 This used the latest scientific techniques to make observations about childhood growth, duration of breastfeeding, and osteoporosis and tuberculosis.

 The Yorkshire Wolds Way National Trail passes through the site, and the Centenary Way long-distance footpath passes to the east of the village.